 If you're often on the go and find over-ear headphones to be a bit too bulky, in-ears and earbuds are a great portable option.
 They tend to be very small and easy to bring around, and some designs are also more oriented toward sports.
 Some might not be as comfortable as well-padded over-ear headphones, but they can be a good option for passively isolating you against the outside world without breaking the bank for high-end noise cancelling over-ears.

-We've tested 88 earbuds and in-ear headphones, and below are our recommendations for the best wireless earbuds under $100 to buy in 2019.
-If you're looking for our top picks in general or are curious about different features, check out our recommendations for the best earbuds overall, the best wireless earbuds, and the best earbuds under $50.
+We've tested over 305 earbuds and in-ear headphones, and below are our recommendations for the best wireless earbuds under $100 to buy.
+If you're looking for our top picks in general or are curious about different features, check our recommendations for the best headphones under $100, the best wireless earbuds, the best wireless headphones under $100, and the best earbuds under $50.

-Our recommendations above are what we think are currently the best earbuds under $100 to buy for most people.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best wireless Bluetooth earbuds under $100 to buy for most people.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for earbuds under $100.
+If you would like to choose for yourself, here is the list of all our reviews of wireless earbuds and in-ears under $100.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.